 All-In-One: FinTech + CryptoCurrency + Blockchain

 Longfin Corp.
-(LFIN) is fintech that enables global trade finance solutions for a variety of companies by utilizing blockchain technology and cryptocurrencies.
+(LFIN) was a fintech that enables global trade finance solutions for a variety of companies by utilizing blockchain technology and cryptocurrencies.
 The blockchain is used with smart contracts.

 First Major Retailer To Accept Bitcoin